kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.21 - October 1, 2018 =
+= 4.6.21 - October 2, 2018 =
 * Updated Video.js to version 5.20.5
 * Added option to constrain video gallery thumbnail aspect ratios when mixed aspect ratios are present in the gallery.
-* Added option to use FFMPEG to add a separate watermark to thumbnails.
+* Added option to use FFMPEG to add a watermark to thumbnails.
 * Fixed WordPress Default player default subtitles not enabled on page load.
 * Fixed manual thumbnail selection in Media Library page and Safari.
 * Added gtag Google Analytics support.
 * Restored freeze-frame while resolution switching in WordPress Default player and now maintaining video aspect ratio while in fullscreen mode for both players.
-* Added cron check to continue encoding the rest of the queue when no user ever sees encoding start.
+* Added cron check to continue encoding the rest of the queue when user does not see encoding start.

 = 4.6.20 - November 14, 2017 =
 * Updated WordPress Default player resizing methods and speed and resolution selector plugins for the new player included with WordPress 4.9.